sjentsch/lsjDocs/Ch03/Ch03_jamoviIntro_1.rst

 you’ll see that the online instructions are pretty self-explanatory.\ [#]_

-Whereas this text book was one of the first resources available to support jamovi, there is now an abundance of them: They can be found under `Community resources <https://www.jamovi.org/community.html>`__ on the jamovi-web page.
+Whereas this text book was one of the first resources available to support jamovi, there is now an abundance of them: Have a look under “resources” → `community resources <https://www.jamovi.org/community.html>`__ on the jamovi homepage.

 The jamovi window
 ~~~~~~~~~~~~~~~~~